 So while See For Me is certainly a home invasion thriller whose twists and turns keep blindsiding the viewer, it also tracks the psychological journey of a young woman learning to overcome her trust issues and to make the most of whatever she has to hand – with a little help from her friends.
 Without spoiling, it ends very much where it began – on the edge, looking down a slippery slope – and any promise of personal (and collective) triumph is slyly undermined by a certain cynicism.

-See For Me played as part of Tribeca Film Festival
+See For Me is playing as part of the BFI London Film Festival